North Dakota

 Along the way, we saw a few of the sculptures from the side of the road but didn’t make any stops.
 There are some really interesting, huge sculptures along the Enchanted Highway – I love a good roadside attraction – but this was nearing the end of our trip and we were tired of driving.

 Finally we finished off our adventure by driving to North Dakota’s capitol, Bismarck.
-We had a quiet evening enjoying the zoo, dinner and ice cream before ending our time with a field full of thousands of sunflowers.
+We had a quiet evening enjoying the zoo, which was small but really nicely done.